-Open to students of both the School of Foreign Service and Georgetown College*, this is a program for individuals from all religious backgrounds.
+Open to students of the School of Foreign Service (as well as Georgetown College, McDonough School of Business, and Nursing and Health Studies)*, this is a program for individuals from all religious backgrounds.
 It is appropriate for those with either a strong background in Judaism or none at all.

 It is recommended that candidates submit their applications by the end of spring semester their sophomore year.
 However, applications are accepted at any time.